Typical East Belgium - East Belgium Go to content

 There are many factors that make East Belgium and its inhabitants so special.
 The holiday region between the Eifel and the Ardennes is thought of as the 'roof of Belgium', which is why it is often considered to be the 'mountain region' within the Belgian borders.
 And that is something very few of the inhabitants would argue with, for as far as conviviality, hospitality and awareness of tradition go, the inhabitants of East Belgium are not inferior to those of the Alpine regions in any way at all.

-East Belgium has many fascinating aspects.
-Many of them are just waiting to be discovered.
+East Belgium is waiting to be discovered.